coderzSSS/test_pms/README.md

 3. **product reference service** - a static lookup service, could improve performance by enabling cache.
 4. **portfolio service** - used to react on price ticks and calculate market value in realtime.

-there is also a `PortfolioPrinter` utility to help print to console
+there is also a `PortfolioPrinter` utility to help print to console.

+# Extra
+I'm currently working on a pure kotlin trading framework called [KOFA](https://github.com/coderzSSS/kofa), it would be much easier and efficient to implement similar projects